cdevents/community/FAQ.md

 2. **Draft the Specification:** Provide a detailed specification for the event, following the existing schema structure.
 3. **Review and Feedback:** Engage with the community and maintainers for feedback and revisions.
 4. **Approval and Integration:** Once approved, the event type will be integrated into the CDEvents specification.

-For more details, see our [event proposal guidelines](https://github.com/cdevents/spec/issues).

 ---